awsdocs/amazon-sqs-developer-guide/doc_source/sqs-receive-delete-message.md

-# Tutorial: Receiving and Deleting a Message from an Amazon SQS Queue<a name="sqs-receive-delete-message"></a>
+# Tutorial: Receiving and deleting a message from an Amazon SQS queue<a name="sqs-receive-delete-message"></a>

 After you send a message into a queue, you can consume it from the queue\.
 When you request a message from a queue, you can't specify which message to get\.
 Instead, you specify the maximum number of messages \(up to 10\) that you want to get\.

 **Note**
 Because Amazon SQS is a distributed system, a queue with very few messages might display an empty response to a receive request\.
 In this case, you can rerun the request to get your message\.
 Depending on your application's needs, you might have to use short or [long polling](sqs-short-and-long-polling.md) to receive messages\.

 Amazon SQS doesn't automatically delete a message after receiving it for you, in case you don't successfully receive the message \(for example, the consumers can fail or lose connectivity\)\.
 To delete a message, you must send a separate request which acknowledges that you no longer need the message because you've successfully received and processed it\.
+Note that you must receive a message before you can delete it\.

 In this tutorial you'll learn how to receive and delete a message\.